Looking for the The Google Font? It is Catull, but found out more about the Google logo by reading the Google Font Page

 Linux, Linux, Linux, Linux... want to try it ???
 Knoppix is really nice.
 And easy.
 Download, burn, reboot.
 Et voila, Linux is running...

 HBO has the advantage of financing itself by subscriptions.
 Any enterprise that's subscription-based has some latitude.
-That's true of sex channels or high-end sports events, and it's evidently true of a commercial entity like HBO.and a special quote for LeMonde's readers:
+That's true of sex channels or high-end sports events, and it's evidently true of a commercial entity like HBO.

 The economic rationale of their imitativeness -- including their self-imitativeness -- is, "Well, we don't really know what works, so let's repeat what worked and let's throw money at the studio or the star or the producers who gave us hits."
 When there was no competition or hardly any, this was good enough.